 Why Trust The Spruce?

 This article was written by Camryn Rabideau, a freelance writer and product tester who has been contributing to The Spruce since 2017.
-While researching what makes the best indoor Christmas lights, she spoke with several experts, including Lance Allen, Decorative Holiday Merchant at The Home Depot, and Eddie Bello, owner of Illuminations Holiday Lighting.
+While researching what makes the best indoor Christmas lights, she spoke with several experts, including Lance Allen, Decorative Holiday Merchant at The Home Depot.
 Using their guidance, she personally tested 15 different sets of Christmas lights, evaluating each on its quality, brightness, length, and ease of use, and she took all of these factors into account as she made her final selections.